DominicDeligann/DominicDeligann/README.md

 # Hey :)
 **I'm Dominic, also known as domdel or just Dom.**
 *I am a programmer, Linux enthusiast and Libre software enjoyer.*
-I code primarely in C/C++, but i also have experience in Python, C#, and Lua.
+I code primarily in C/C++, but i also have experience in Python, C#, and Lua.
 and i have worked with Kotlin, Rust, Go, Java and Javascript.
 I use the GTK and Qt Libraries for GUI programs.
 I have been actively learning SDL/OpenGL since 2023.